thinkrobotics/Live-Smart-Parking-Detection-System/README.md

 ## Credits

-- This project was created by [Harsh Bafna](https://github.com/harshbafnaa)
+- This project was created by [Dhruv Khatter]